 - After the recovery period, you can return home and usually eat right away.

-- If you had intravenous sedation or monitored anesthesia, you will not be allowed to drive for 24 hours after the procedure.
+- If you had intravenous sedation or monitored anesthesia, you will not be allowed to drive or return to work until the next day.